 Senior and principal dancers enjoy significantly higher earnings, particularly in prestigious companies like the New York City Ballet.
 Salaries for these top-tier dancers can exceed $100,000, reflecting their high level of skill and the critical roles they play in performances.
 In some of the most esteemed ballet companies, principal dancers can earn salaries exceeding $190,000 annually, showcasing the financial rewards of reaching the profession’s pinnacle.

-The average salary for a principal dancer in such companies often surpasses $100,000 annually.
-This highlights the substantial financial benefits of experience and prominence.
+The average salary for a principal dancer in such companies often surpasses $100,000 annually, highlighting the substantial financial benefits of experience and prominence.
 Due to their leading roles and responsibilities, principal dancers typically earn significantly more money than corps de ballet members, making their journey financially rewarding.

 Freelance Ballet Dancers